TheRedPanda17/ELP/README.md

 This is an interactive program to be run on the command line using the command `Ruby tic_tac_toe.rb`.
 The game is two player and can be repeated as many times as the user desires, keeping track of wins as the games continue.

+## Python
+#### Tic Tac Toe
+This is an interactive program to be run on the command line using the command `python tic_tac_toe.py`.
+The game is two player and can be repeated as many times as the user desires, keeping track of wins as the games continue.

 ## JavaScript
 #### Palindrome Checker
 This is a single function which takes in a string and returns whether the string is palindrome or not.
 The function will ignore non-alphanumeric values.